 \section{Conclusions}

-There is generally no unique way to extend microscopic quantum dynamics from the high-temperature phase to the low-temperature one with the symmetry-breaking long-range thermodynamic order.
-If we take all admissible contributions generated by the symmetry-breaking field complying with the necessary conservation laws, we end up in a mismatch of the instability of the high-temperature phase and the vanishing of thermodynamic order.
-This holds for any, even exact, solution with the dynamical, frequency-dependent self-energy.
-To reach consistency between the ordered and disordered phases, the anomalous contributions breaking the symmetry of the high-temperature phase must be chosen selectively so that all multiparticle processes occur in the selected representation space.
+There is no single method beyond static mean-field theory to extend microscopic quantum dynamics from the high-temperature phase to the ordered phase, characterized by symmetry-breaking long-range thermodynamic order.
+The static approximation cannot, however, be used if strong electron correlations significantly affect the magnetic response already at high temperatures, resulting in the Curie-Weiss susceptibility.
+The Baym-Kadanoff scheme provides a consistent and controlled method for incorporating electron correlations into thermodynamic functions.
+It is, however, consistent and unambiguous only in the high-temperature phase with no critical instability.
+The application of a symmetry-breaking field can cause severe problems and lead to unphysical behavior if not properly treated.
+If we include all admissible contributions, Feynman diagrams generated by the symmetry-breaking field, we find a temperature interval in which the ordered and disordered states coexist.
+The instability of the high-temperature phase occurs below the temperature at which thermodynamic order disappears.
+This would indicate a first-order, discontinuous transition, which is unphysical.
+This behavior is symptomatic of any, even exact, solution with a dynamical self-energy determined from a Schwinger-Dyson equation with a critical point.
+To achieve consistency between the ordered and disordered phases, the anomalous contributions that break the symmetry of the high-temperature phase must be selected carefully so that all multiparticle processes take place only in the appropriate representation space and the number of the excited states is conserved.